wickett/continuous-delivery-class/README.md

 ## Prerequisites

 Install Docker Desktop from https://www.docker.com/ You will need to allocate at least 4 GB of RAM to Docker to run all these containers (Preferences...
 Resources).
+More is better.

 ## Version Control in Action with git
 * Install homebrew from https://brew.sh